The duration of our program is one year.

 The winter experience can differ substantially between coastal, interior, and northern regions of the state and vary widely from year to year.
 Each winter guarantees occasional Nor’easters resulting in large snowfall totals and a string of sub-zero-temperature days, but snowfalls of less than 8 inches and temperatures in the single digits and teens are more common.
 Plows are abundant so roads are kept reasonably well-cleared but good snow tires make travel safer.
 Our longer winter season leads to an abundance of outdoor winter activities and sporting opportunities.

 For the 2019-20 academic year, the salary is $69,630.
 ONMM residents are given five conference days for continuing medical education and provided with an educational conference stipend of $850; reimbursement up to $1000.00 is available for relocation/moving expenses when relocating for the ONMM residency.
+Residents receive 21 days of paid time off and 6 paid holidays.
 Travel costs are reimbursed at the rate of 0.45/mile.

 The ONMM Residency at Maine-Dartmouth provides payment in full for: